SAP/flake8-tergeo/docs/checks.md

 E.g. `typing.List[str]` can be changed to `list[str]`.

 This check is only active when at least one of the following conditions is true:
 * running python 3.9+
 * a `from __future__ import annotations` import is present in the module
 * the current code is inside a `typing.TYPE_CHECKING` block

 Also, the check will only consider type annotations (to prevent invalid syntax) if at least one of the following conditions is true:
 * the code is not inside a `typing.TYPE_CHECKING` block

 ## FTP057
-Checks if relative imports are used
+Checks if relative imports are used.

 ## FTP058
-Checks if an unnecessary import alias is used, e.g. `import foo as foo`
+Checks if an unnecessary import alias is used, e.g. `import foo as foo`.

 ## FTP059
 Checks if an argument in a function call has a pointless starred expression.